 Accounts.
 Click + CREATE SERVICE ACCOUNT, on the next screen, enter

 Service account name e.g. "My DVC project", and click Create.
 Select

 Continue at the next Service account permissions page, click at +

-CREATE KEY, select P12 and Create.
+CREATE KEY, select JSON and Create.
 Download the generated

 key file to a safe location.

 ⚠️ Be careful about sharing the key file with others.

 Configure the remote to use the service account and tell if where to find the key file:

 $ dvc remote modify myremote gdrive_use_service_account true $ dvc remote modify myremote gdrive_service_account_json_file_path \ path/to/file.json